SKKU-COMPASSLAB/compasslab/content/members/taein_kim/index.md

     job_title: "Researcher"     # all of the students should specify the title of himself as a "Researcher"
     email:     "xovnd2010@skku.edu"         # school email address

-    profile_image: profile_KimTaein.jpg  # put the filename of the profile image here
+    profile_image: taein_kim.jpeg  # put the filename of the profile image here

     interests: [   # fill out your research interests "Accelerator"